PharmGKB/PharmCAT-tutorial/README.md

 ## 3. Setup for the tutorial

-Three [GeT-RM](https://www.cdc.gov/labquality/get-rm/AboutGet-RM.html) samples will be used for this tutorial.
-We prepared VCF files from the [30x whole-genome sequencing data](https://doi.org/10.1101/2021.02.06.430068).
-The files are available under the _data/_ folder.
+We prepared the VCF files based on the [30x whole-genome sequencing data](https://doi.org/10.1101/2021.02.06.430068) for three samples from [the Genetic Testing Reference Materials (GeT-RM) Coordination Program](https://www.cdc.gov/labquality/get-rm/AboutGet-RM.html).
+The consensus PGx calls for these samples are available on [the GeT-RM website](https://www.cdc.gov/labquality/get-rm/AboutGet-RM.html).

 ### 3.1.
 (Recommended) Pre-prepared Docker container